polywrap/documentation/src/docs/tutorials/create-wraps/tutorial/deploy-locally-and-test.md

 ```

 The polywrap CLI's deploy command executes a deployment pipeline defined in a `polywrap.deploy.yaml` manifest.
-Our deployment pipeline builds and deploys our wrapper to our local test environment.
+Our deployment pipeline builds and deploys our wrap to our local test environment.
-The wrapper is assigned to an Ethereum Name Service (ENS) domain registered in the test environment that is set to resolve to our local IPFS node.
+The wrap is assigned to an Ethereum Name Service (ENS) domain registered in the test environment that is set to resolve to our local IPFS node.

 We next deploy the SimpleStorage smart contract to the Ethereum test network using a script we've written for you: